terramate-io/terramate/docs/cli/cmdline/create.md

 The `create` command creates a new stack.
 This command accepts a path that will be used to create the stack.
 The `create` command will create intermediate directories as required.
-Whenever the `create` command is used, the code generation will run automatically to ensure all code relevant for the newly created stack will be generated.
+Whenever the `create` command is used, the code generation will run automatically to ensure all code relevant to the newly created stack will be generated.

 ## Usage

-`terramate create [options] PATH`
+`terramate create [options] <stack>`

 ## Examples